7 resources for finding American military heroes in your family tree

-If you have an ancestor who served in the US military, you can honour their memory by researching their story in our extensive record collections and beyond.
+If you have an ancestor who served in the US military, you can discover their remarkable stories in our extensive record collections.

 Start your 14 day free trial now

 When it comes to discovering ancestors who defended America, here are some of the best resources you should be exploring.

 One great place to look for information about soldiers and sailors is through pension files, especially for the American Civil War.
 State and federal government often granted pensions to veterans or widows of the deceased.
 Land was also used as a pension, particularly from 1870 - 1900.

 The amount of detail can vary widely, but many pension records have a wealth of information not found in other areas.
 It is important to note, however, not every veteran received or applied for a pension.
 If your ancestor died in service, this doesn't mean there wasn't a pension filed.
 Widows often applied for pensions for themselves and their dependent children.
 In the case of someone who died unmarried, one can often find pension applications from the parents.

 2. Service records